Lexington Public Schools (Massachusetts): Joseph Estabrook Elementary School

 Estabrook Elementary is named after Joseph Estabrook (1669–1733), the first school teacher in Lexington.
 The current principal at Estabrook is Gerardo Martinez.

 The school garnered nationwide attention from the David Parker controversy, when parents sued the Lexington school system, arguing that their children were being coerced by public school teachers "to affirm the correctness and the normalcy of homosexuality" and same-sex marriage.
 The bulk of the legality of the controversy revolved around whether parents have a right to receive parental notification and opt their elementary school children out of such content.
 Federal courts ruled against the Parkers.

-The school was torn down and rebuilt in time for the 2014-15 school year due to PCB contamination.
+The school was torn down and rebuilt in time for the 2014–15 school year due to PCB contamination.
 This was the first time in the United States that a school was torn down for that reason.

 Fiske Elementary School

-Fiske Elementary is named for the Fiske family, which circa 1678 was the first family to settle on East Street.
+Fiske Elementary is named for the Fiske family, which, circa 1678, was the first family to settle on East Street.
 The current principal at Fiske is Brian Baker.
 The current facility was constructed between 2005 and 2007.

-A Fiske that was formerly located on Maple Street adjacent to Harrington Elementary School closed in February 2007, reopening as an office building, Lexington Public Schools Administrative Offices, in 2008.
+A Fiske that was formerly located on Maple Street, adjacent to Harrington Elementary School, closed in February 2007, reopening as an office building, the Lexington Public Schools Administrative Offices, in 2008.

 Harrington Elementary School

-Harrington Elementary is named for the Harrington family, which produced many notable town citizens, such as Jonathan Harrington who was killed in the Battle of Lexington, and another of the same name who was the battle's last survivor.
+Harrington Elementary is named for the Harrington family, which produced many notable town citizens, such as Jonathan Harrington, who was killed in the Battle of Lexington, and another of the same name who was the battle's last survivor.
 The current principal at Harrington is Jackie Daley.

 Maria Hastings Elementary School

 Maria Hastings Elementary is named after Maria Hastings Cary, a local philanthropist and the founder of the town's main public library, Cary Library.
 The current principal at Hastings is Chris Wai.

-The school was rebuilt from 2018-2020 due to a need for increased capacity.
+The school was rebuilt from 2018 to 2020 due to a need for increased capacity.

 Middle schools

 Lexington's two public middle schools - William Diamond MS and Jonas Clarke MS, commonly referred to as "Diamond" and "Clarke," respectively - serve students between 6th and 8th grade.
 Students at Diamond are generally fed in through Estabrook, Fiske, and Hastings, and students at Clarke are generally fed in through Bowman, Bridge, and Harrington.

 Like many middle schools, both Diamond and Clarke operate in an academic team system, in which each grade is broken down into smaller groups of common teachers and students.
-Each of the grades in both schools are divided into three teams, with one exception.
+Each of the grades in both schools is divided into three teams, with one exception.
 Diamond and Clarke have built a cross-town rivalry bridging academics and athletics.